Darkheir/SAImageDisplayer/README.md

 SAImageDisplayer is a Yii Widget providing a better display of images in the views.

 ##Description
-This extension resize images and thumbnail only when they are called and if resized image or his thumbnail not exists.
+This extension resizes images and thumbnail only when they are called and if resized image or his thumbnail not exists.
 This means that you can upload images without take care of dimensions.

 This extension is based on justintimeimageresizer extension adding some improvements :